endgameviable/endgameviable-nextjs/README.md

-This is an application to present timestamped content in a user-friendly HTML page.
-It's a blog, basically, but it can display more than just posts.
-Content can come from Markdown files in the traditional manner of a static site generator, or it can be extracted from structured data files like YAML.
+This is a presentation layer application that presents structured, timestamped json content.

+It's a blog platform, basically.

+Content is read from an s3 bucket of json data, which can be generated however you like, but I use a Hugo project that converts Markdown blog posts into json data pages.

+Content can also come from other sources like YAML files, but that's a process the json generator handles.

-These things can be done with a static site generator, but this project aims to add some additional functionality that's difficult or impossible with static generators.
-(Mainly robust searching, but there's some future potential for ActivityPub integration.)
+These things can all be done with a static site generator (like Hugo), but this project aims to add server-side functionality that's difficult or impossible to do with static sites.
+Mainly:

+- Search.
+- Link redirection.
+- WordPress Pingback handling.
+- Dynamic blogrolls.
+- ActivityPub integration.
+- Maybe comments??
+But probably not.

+Using Next.js hopefully allows us to have the best of all worlds: Static page generation for things that don't change, client-side javascript where we can use it, and dynamic server-side rendering for things that need a server.

 ## Inspiration